-Sub-grade Bend-A-Board is a flexible framing material that can be used to simplify the artificial grass installation process while making your installation more robust.
+A sub-grade perimeter board, such as Bend-A-Board, is a flexible framing material that can be used to simplify the artificial grass installation process while making your installation more robust.
 Here’s a quick guide on how to use it.

-Leave a half-inch gap between the Bend-A-Board and any hardscapes such as patios and driveways.
-This gap will you allow you to tuck the grass edge between the Bend-a-Board and the hardscape, resulting in a more natural look.
+Leave a half-inch gap between the board and any hardscapes, such as patios and driveways.
+This gap will allow you to tuck the grass edge between the perimeter board and the hardscape, resulting in a more natural look.

 Then secure the board pieces in place with 12-inch composite stakes set about three feet apart.
 The composite stakes are screwed into the Bend-A-Board, holding it in place at the proper elevation – about a half-inch below the adjacent hard edge.

 Once the perimeter is secure with the composite stakes, you may apply your sub-base.
 The sub-base should be installed and compacted until it is even with the top of your perimeter board.

 After you’ve reached 98% compaction of your sub-base, you’re ready to install your grass.
 To do so, affix your turf to the Bend-a-board using a pneumatic stapler.